althea-net/aragon-node-list/README.md

 ```
 npm i -g truffle@beta //@5.0.0 because it is using web3 @1.0.28 which is awesome
 npm i -g ganache-cli

+// This package is using truffle@beta
-npm i -g @aragon/cli
+npm i -g git+https://github.com/Sebohe/aragon-cli.git

+// You will also now need a docker solc compiler
+docker pull ethereum/solc:0.4.18
 ```

-If you need to run truffle compatible with aragon-cli use: `aragon contracts <what ever truffle command>`

-Repo deps:
+Repo install:

 ```
 yarn install